Email FacebookTwitterMenu burgerClose thin

 A typical financial advisor’s daily schedule may involve time spent prospecting and working on outreach efforts to attract new clients.
 While that can pay dividends in the long run, the investment of time that’s often required could leave you with little room to manage other important tasks in your business.

-Referrals can bring clients to you, without having to tie up hours of each day reaching out to prospects.
-According to a 2024 Broadridge survey of financial advisors, advisors reported that client referrals converted twice as quickly as marketing prospects.
+Referrals often bring clients directly to your business without having to tie up hours of each day reaching out to prospects.
+According to the Broadridge survey, advisors reported that client referrals converted twice as quickly as marketing prospects.

-When someone is referred to you, they may have already heard positive or encouraging things about your business.
+When someone is referred to you, they may already be familiar with positive feedback about your firm.
 You then have an opportunity to leave them with a positive first impression and turn them from a referral into a client.
 Not all referrals will turn into long-term clients, but that doesn’t undermine their value for your business.

 Bottom Line